 The Anker PowerWave Charger has an anti-slip surface.
 A small LED indicator light tells you when the device is charging (solid blue), and it can also tell you if an incompatible adapter or cable is connected (flashing green).
 Add an 18-month warranty, and you have a great option.

-If it's savings you're after, the Yootech Wireless Charger is the way to go.
+If it's savings you're after, the Yootech Wireless Charger is the best wireless charger to pick.
 The wireless charger is exceptionally affordable and offers a dual-orientation design, so you can charge your phone both in portrait and landscape mode.
 And it's sleep-friendly, so it won't wake you up when you use it at night.

 The Yootech charges Samsung phones and other Galaxy phones up to 10W and iPhones up to 7.5W.
 We do like that there's a fairly wide charging area, so you don't have to hunt for a sweet spot.
 However, the 3-foot power cord is short, and you have to supply your own power brick.